henrydm/Rhino-Pong/README.md

 * Game Sounds
 * Reset Game at any time by command prompt option.
 * Exit by win&loose, pressing Esc. key or command prompt exit option

+Usage:
+* Up/Down keys move the stick if you are in perspective (the sticks are in sides)
+* Left/Right keys  move the stick if you rotate the scene and camera position is behind a stick.

 To Install:
 * Just drag RhinoPong.rhp to Rhinoceros, finally type Pong in command prompt and press Enter.